 PAsmart Helps Pennsylvanians Get the Skills for the Jobs They Want

-The answer is, through PAsmart.
-A new initiative created by Gov. Tom Wolf, PAsmart is a multipronged, inclusive approach to ensuring Pennsylvania has the most prepared, talented, and able workforce in the country.
+PAsmart is the answer.
+A new initiative created by Gov. Tom Wolf, PAsmart is a multipronged, inclusive approach to ensuring Pennsylvania has the most prepared, talented, and skilled workforce in the country.

 By helping public programs and initiatives to work in a smarter, more coordinated way, PAsmart empowers all Pennsylvanians to develop the skills and knowledge they need to train for the quality jobs they want while also helping businesses address complex workforce challenges.
 PAsmart is dedicated to enabling every Pennsylvanian to succeed, with resources for workers with disabilities, veterans, adults or returning students, and individuals looking to take their skillset to the next level for future opportunities.